CODE-Y02/train-seat-booking-backend/README.md

 - [client Repo](https://github.com/CODE-Y02/train-seat-booking-client)
 - [LIVE URL](https://train-seat-booking-client.onrender.com/)

+> when using live version , try to refresh or wait as hosted server are slow

 ## setup intstruction ;

 > clone project and do npm i to install all packages